davidchase/tb04092013/README.md

 ### CSS class selectors

-`.module` static for the selectors.
+`.module` static parent for the button/triggers.

 `.request` for spawning the form.